ShaneCupid/ShaneCupid/README.md

 <p>Aspiring to enroll in a Ph.D. or Master's program with a focus on Data Science and Machine Learning.
 Besides that, Build, Innovate, and Collaborate</p>

 <h3 align="left">🛠 Recent Projects:</h3>
-<p>I've recently built a chatbot using Langchain, trained on YouTube transcripts.
-Additionally, I'm actively developing machine learning solutions for real estate investing and stock trading.</p>
+<p>As a data analyst transitioning into a machine learning engineering role, I have recently engaged in a range of projects that showcase my growing expertise.
+My portfolio includes a predictive model for hospital length of stay, a sales forecast for BigMart outlets, and a network analysis of the "Game of Thrones" series—all developed using advanced data science techniques and machine learning algorithms.
+These projects are part of my coursework from the MIT Applied Data Science Program, where I'm honing my skills in Python, machine learning, and data visualization.</p>

-- 🔭 I’m currently working on **NLP projects using technologies like spaCy, NLTK, and TensorFlow to extract insights from unstructured data.
-Stay tuned! 😀**
+- 🔭 I’m currently working on **an AI-driven approach to network analysis, involving phases of interaction dynamics and predictive analytics.
+My projects leverage tools such as NetworkX and TensorFlow to decipher complex patterns and forecast trends.**

-- 🌱 I’m currently learning **Advanced Python, NLP techniques, and exploring TensorFlow and PyTorch frameworks.
-My goal is to transfer these skills to healthcare and agriculture for the advancement and ease of humanity...One day..
-I am learning everyday!**
+- 🌱 I’m expanding my knowledge in **Advanced Python, network analysis, and machine learning with a focus on practical applications.
+With each project, I aim to bridge the gap between data and actionable insights, particularly in sectors like healthcare and agriculture, where data-driven decisions can make a profound impact.**

+- 🤖 Among my innovative creations is **a chatbot tailored to YouTube content using Langchain, highlighting my versatility in handling various types of data and my passion for bringing AI closer to everyday experiences.**

+- 👀 Looking ahead, **I'm excited to apply my data science acumen to the fields of real estate and stock trading, where I'm currently developing machine learning solutions to predict market movements and investment opportunities.**

 - 💬 Ask me about **How Generative AI can revolutionize healthcare and agriculture, or how to build a scalable ML model.**